antenmanuuel/game-hub/README.md

 3. Get a RAWG API key at https://rawg.io/apidocs.
 You'll have to create an account first.
 4. Add the API key to src/services/api-client.ts
 5. Run npm run dev to start the web server.

+## License
+This project is licensed under the MIT License.
+See `LICENSE.md` for details.